 I am currently Director of the Ferguson Centre for African and Asian Studies.

 My research is primarily focused on India/South Asia and combines social history with historical geography, and I am particularly interested in the themes of environment, climate, and development.
-I am currently working on a book about the interactions between food production, cotton cultivation, and climate change in colonial western India.
+I am currently working on a book about the interactions between food production, cotton cultivation, and climate change in colonial western India, and have so far published one article on this subject.
 I would welcome enquiries from prospective research students in any of the above areas.

 In particular, Changing Farming Lives explores the potential of oral history, and its film and sound amplifications, to support women farmers' creativity in developing resilience to these livelihood challenges by documenting their stories, rituals, feelings, and values.
 The project involves a partnership between researchers in the UK and the Karnataka-based NGO Green Foundation which works with local smallholders to promote biodiversity conservation and sustainable farming.

 I have completed three major externally-funded projects over the past decade.
 I was Principal Investigator on an AHRC-funded digital history project, Commodity Histories (2012-18), which was the first digital resource in the UK to focus on the histories of Africa, Asia, the Caribbean, and Latin America.
 The website provided a public forum for researchers working globally on the history of commodities to write about new research, works-in-progress, as well as news and events from their part of the world.

 I was also Co-Director (2007-16) of a British Academy interdisciplinary research project, Commodities of Empire, with Professor Jean Stubbs of UCL.
 The project held an annual workshop showcasing new research projects and initiatives on this theme and bringing fresh perspectives and insights from the world beyond Europe.